Scattering theory below energy for the cubic fourth-order Schr\"{o}dinger equation: Introduction

 However the energy \eqref{Energy} of the $\dot H^s(\R^n)$( $s<2$) solution can be infinite.
 The almost conservation law approach allows us to monitor the energy of $Iu$ instead of a rough solution $u$, where $I$ is a smoothing operator approximating to the identity as passing to limit argument.
 In \cite{C02T}, this approach yields that $\|u\|_{H^s(\R^3)}$ is bounded polynomially in time for the cubic Schr\"{o}dinger equation, and the solution is globally well-posed if $s>\frac56$.
 The regularity threshold is loosened to $\frac45$ in \cite{C04T} due to the above mentioned new $L^4_{t,x}$ space-time estimate.
-All of these show that the interaction Morawetz plays an effective role in solving the less regularity problem.
-In this paper, we will establish a interaction Morawetz and the almost conservation law for the defocusing fourth-order Schr\"{o}dinger equation in the framework of $I$-method to prove the global existence and scattering theory.
-We remark that the Morawetz interaction estimate obtained by Pausader \cite {P08} only for $n\geq 7$.
-Inspired by \cite{CGT}, we provide an alternative approach to get a Morawetz interactive estimate and extend to Pausader's result to $n\geq 5$.
-However, there are some differences and difficulties needed to be overcame and gotten around to derive the interactive estimate for the fourth-order Schr\"odinger equation.
-It is well-known that the Schr\"{o}dinger equation satisfies the following two local conservation laws.
+All of these show that the interaction Morawetz inequality plays an effective role in solving the low regularity problem.
+In this paper, we will establish an interaction Morawetz estimate and the almost conservation law for the defocusing fourth-order Schr\"{o}dinger equation in the framework of $I$-method to prove the global existence and scattering theory.
+We remark that the interaction Morawetz estimate obtained by Pausader \cite {P08} only for $n\geq 7$.
+Inspired by \cite{CGT}, we provide an alternative approach to get an interaction Morawetz inequality and extend to Pausader's result to $n\geq 5$.
+However, there are some differences and difficulties to derive the interactive estimate for the fourth-order Schr\"odinger equation.
+It is well-known that the Schr\"{o}dinger equation satisfies two local conservation laws.
 The first one is the local mass conservation $\partial_t T_{00}+\partial_j T_{0j}=0$ and the other one is local momentum conservation $\partial_t T_{j0}+\partial_k T_{jk}=0$ where $T_{00}=\frac12|u|^2$ is the mass density and $T_{0j}=T_{j0}=\Im(\bar u\partial_j u)$ is the momentum density and the quantity

 is the momentum current or stress tensor \cite{T06}.
-However, the two above mentioned local conservation laws do not hold for the fourth-order Schr\"{o}dinger equation and we shall utilize a modification of the argument in \cite{CGT} to obtain the interactive estimate for the fourth-order Schr\"odinger equation.
+However, the two above local conservation laws do not hold for the fourth-order Schr\"{o}dinger equation and we shall utilize a modification of the argument in \cite{CGT} to obtain the interactive estimate for the fourth-order Schr\"odinger equation.
+As a direct consequence, we can easily show that the solution to \eqref{Eq} is global and scatters in the energy space $H^2(\R^n)$.